Chukstev/Circle-7-Assignment/slides.md

 ---
 ---
 # Blur
 When a user moves away from an input element especially by clicking on another element, the previously focused element starts to blur.
-Blur event helps indicates that a user has finished interacting with a specific field.
-An example of the use case of the blur event is as follow:
+Blur event helps indicate that a user has finished interacting with a specific field.
+An example of the use case of the blur event is as follows:
 ````
 input.onblur = function(){
   if (!input.value.includes('@')) {